-No incorporation.
+No Incorporation.
 Supplier shall not incorporate into any Services anything that would restrict the right of CIMCG to modify, further develop or otherwise use the Services in any way that CIMCG deems necessary, or that would prevent CIMCG from entering into any agreement with any supplier other than the Supplier for the modification, further development of or other use of the Services.